wsn-newsletter Subscribe to WSN.

 The Virginia legal sports betting market has generated a handle of $12 billion, which has created $1.2 billion in sportsbook revenue and more than $120 million in tax revenue for the state.

-Find all the best VA sportsbooks in our Virginia sports betting guide.
+Find all the best VA sportsbooks in our Virginia sports betting guide, and you can find all the best Virginia sportsbook promos in our promo guide.

 Washington

-❌ Online sports betting not legal (except when physically at a licensed casino)
+❌ Online sports betting is not legal (except when physically at a licensed casino)

 In 2020, Washington state lawmakers passed a sports betting bill, and in September 2021, that legal market launched.
 However, residents there can only place sports bets at one of the state’s tribal casinos located on tribal lands.
 Bettors are also permitted to place wagers online, but only when in those casinos using tribal sports betting apps.